ahuraira/integrated-hr-recruitment-tracker/docs/03-Technical-Flow-Breakdown.md

 -   The key to this entire loop is the **passing of the SharePoint item ID in the URL of the feedback form**.
 In Flow 4, the URL is built like this: `concat('https://forms.office.com/...', '&...ID=', outputs('Create_feedback_record')?['body/ID'])`.
 This allows Flow 5 to be stateless; it doesn't need to guess which item to update, it is explicitly told in the form data itself.
 Flow 6 provides a manual override for HR to accelerate the process or select a single definitive piece of feedback.

 ---

+## 7. Known Limitations & Design Considerations

+This section documents key architectural decisions, trade-offs, and known limitations of the current solution.
+It is intended to provide context for future developers and administrators on *why* the system was built in a particular way.

+### 7.1.
+General Architecture

+-   **Standard Connectors Only:** The entire suite has been built using standard connectors available within a typical Microsoft 365 license.
+This was a deliberate choice to maximize accessibility and minimize licensing costs.
+Consequently, premium features like Child Flows were avoided in favor of a "State Machine" pattern using SharePoint status fields as triggers.
+-   **Service Account Dependency:** The reliability of all flows is directly tied to the health of the service account used for its connections.
+A password change or license issue with the service account will cause all flows to fail.
+This is a standard operational dependency that requires proper IT governance.
+-   **Polling Triggers:** Several flows (`MPR-02`, `MPR-03`, `MPR-04`, `MPR-06`) use a polling trigger (`When an item is created or modified` or `Recurrence`).
+This means there can be a delay (typically 1-5 minutes for item modifications, or up to the recurrence interval for scheduled flows) between the event and the flow execution.
+The system is designed for near-real-time performance, not instantaneous execution.

+### 7.2.
+Flow-Specific Considerations

+#### **MPR-01: Initiation and Approval**

+-   **Form Attachment Handling:** Files attached to the initial MS Form are temporarily stored in the flow owner's (service account's) OneDrive.
+The flow then copies them to the SharePoint item.
+This dependency on a specific OneDrive folder (`/Apps/Microsoft Forms/...`) is a known point of fragility.
+Renaming the form or altering this folder structure will break the flow.
+-   **Approval Notification Attachments:** The decision was made to provide a link to the SharePoint item in the approval notification rather than attaching files directly.
+This simplifies the flow and ensures the approver always views the most current version of the item and its properties.
+While this requires an extra click, it avoids potential issues with file corruption or size limits in the Approvals connector.
+The flow *does* prepare an attachment variable (`varApprovalAttachemnts`) and a `Select` action to format attachments for email notifications, which is a robust pattern.

+#### **MPR-02: HR Assignment**

+-   **Trigger Condition is Critical:** This flow's efficiency relies entirely on the trigger condition `@equals(triggerBody()?['Status']?['Value'], 'MPR Approved')`.
+Without this, the flow would run on every single modification to the `MPR Tracker` list, leading to unnecessary API consumption and potential performance issues.
+-   **Adaptive Card Response:** The flow uses a `Parse JSON` action on the response from the Adaptive Card.
+This is a robust pattern but depends on the card's `id` fields (`assignedHrRepEmail`) remaining consistent.
+If the card is edited in the future and this `id` is changed, this flow will fail.

+#### **MPR-03: Candidate Lifecycle Management**

+-   **"Reset to Idle" Pattern:** This flow's primary control mechanism is the `"Next Action (Trigger)"` field.
+After executing a command (like "Schedule Next Interview"), the flow intentionally resets this field to a neutral "Waiting for Input" value.
+This is a critical design pattern that hands control back to the HR user and prevents accidental re-triggers of the automation.

+#### **MPR-04: Trigger Post-Interview Actions**

+-   **Time zone dependency:** The flow is scheduled to run daily at a fixed time in a specific timezone ("Arabian Standard Time").
+The filter query for `NextInterviewDate` also uses this timezone context.
+This is consistent, but administrators should be aware that all date/time operations are standardized to this setting.
+-   **Nested Loops:** The flow contains a nested `Apply to each` loop (one for events, one for panelists).
+For requisitions with an extremely large number of interview events and large panels, this could lead to long run times.
+The current design is optimized for typical business scenarios.

+#### **MPR-06: Process Final Feedback**

+-   **Single Point of Finality:** This flow is designed to run when the `TreatasFinalFeedback` checkbox is ticked.
+The business process assumes that only one piece of feedback per interview event will be marked as "final."
+The system does not have a built-in mechanism to handle or prevent multiple conflicting "final" feedback submissions for the same candidate round.
+This relies on user process adherence.

+---
 _This document details the internal logic of each flow.
 For information on how end-users interact with the system, please see [04-User-Guides.md](./04-User-Guides.md)._